 Repeat these movements for the duration of the workout.

-When you are traveling forward, remember the sequence legs –> trunk –> arms
+When traveling forward, remember the sequence: legs –> trunk –> arms.

-When you are pulling back, the movement will be arms –> trunk –> legs
+When pulling back, the movement will be arms: –> trunk –> legs

 Rowing Machine Tips